zyzou8/3100projectSubmission_group5/readme.md

 images: originally saved images
 include: connection use documents

+If you want to try admin account:
+username: admin
+password: admin123

 ## Some comments
 - We've updated a bit after demo
 - Also you can take a look at our demo video with beautiful music!
 (Since the size is too big you can view it by https://mycuhk-my.sharepoint.com/:v:/g/personal/1155077061_link_cuhk_edu_hk/EVyaz_sDCmlHpAhAeFNG94gBap28noXFyZkK9HKRFikG6w?e=GdFhWs)